PauJuan/paujuan.github.io/_pages/about.md

 My areas of expertise include water quality and wastewater process modelling, resilience, data analysis, GIS and programming.
 I am particularly interested in optimisation to support decision making in water management.

-I also enjoy developing tools to automate or improve the <a href="https://ukwir.org/sagis">SAGIS-SIMCAT</a> water quality simulation environment from the Environment Agency.
+I also enjoy developing tools to automate or improve the <a href="https://ukwir.org/sagis">SAGIS-SIMCAT</a> water quality simulation environment from the <a href="https://www.gov.uk/government/organisations/environment-agency">Environment Agency</a> and <a href="https://ukwir.org/">UKWIR</a>.